vExcess/JITLang/README.md

 ## Notes:
   - I've tried to write a complete specification, but I'm sure there are details and edge cases I haven't thought about.
   - The language is theoretically capable of being faster than JavaScript, however at the moment my runtime is about 10,000x slower.
-  - It's runtime is currently only implemented in JavaScript (which is quite slow) and it only supports a very small subset of the language (which is why I haven't publicly released it yet)
+  - My runtime is currently only implemented in JavaScript (which is quite slow) and it only supports a very small subset of the language (which is why I haven't publicly released it yet)
-  - I am planning to implement Web Assembly as a compilation target for JITLang which would result in the unique ability to easily write code for the web that has near native performance.
-Currently if you want to compile code to Web Assembly, you'll need to use Emscripten which is a big native executable which can't run in a browser.
+  - I plan on making JITLang able to compile to Web Assembly resulting in the unique ability to easily write code for the web that has near native performance.
+Currently if you want to compile code to WebAssembly, you'll need to use Emscripten which is a big native executable which can't run in a browser.
 In comparison JITLang will be able to compile inside your web browser and will be much more lightweight.

-## Purpose
-To be a language that combines the high-level features and syntax of JavaScript with lower-level features from Java and C++.
-The language is meant to allow the programmer flexible and concise code while maintaining simplicity and fast execution speed.
-While JavaScript forces you to write unoptimizable code that is easy to understand and C++ forces you to write dangerously complex code that is highly optimizable, JIT-Lang lets you write performant code where it matters and simple code where convenient.
-JitLang is designed to be JavaScript the way JavaScript should have been designed.
-It gets rid of the stupid features of JavaScript that nobody uses.
-For example in JavaScript Object plus Array equals Number, and Array plus Number equals String which makes complete logical sense (love this video https://www.destroyallsoftware.com/talks/wat).
-JavaScript also has a lot of ambiguous syntax that JitLang does away with.
-It is superior to Java because "I love being forced to type out ‘class Main { public static void main(String[] args) {} }’ every time I want to start a program said no programmer ever" (Also highly recommend https://www.youtube.com/watch?v=m4-HM_sCvtQ).
-OOP is great and all, but making literally everything its own class is going too far.
-In C++, the specification for the language is vague so never know if the int you are using is 4 bytes or 2 bytes.
-JitLang also adds features that neither JS nor Java support such as multiple inheritance and operator overloading which are incredibly helpful for writing concise and clean code.

 ## Execution
-JitLang source code are stored as ".jitl" files synonymous with ".java" files.
+JITLang source code are stored as ".jitl" files synonymous with ".java" files.
 Source code files are then compiled to JITLang bytecode/syntax tree files stored as ".jitt" which are the equivalent to Java’s ".class" files.
 The ".jitt" files are then run in the JITLang VM.
-JITLang can also be compiled directly to native executables or Web Assembly.
-Depending on the complexity of the code the executable may be larger if the compiler needs to bundle the JITLang VM inside of the executable.
+In addition to running in the JITLang VM, JITLang will also be able to compile to WebAssembly (for web use) or Java Bytecode (for native use).

 ## Semicolons
-There is a big argument between whether languages should require semicolons or frown upon them.
+Some think semicolons ought to be mandatory while others frown upon them.
 JavaScript says both are good.
 However the way JavaScript did it is absolutely awful.
-While JS makes semicolons technically optional, the use or lack thereof can drastically change the meaning of the code which very often leads to frustrating bugs.
+While JS makes semicolons technically optional; the use or lack thereof can drastically change the meaning of the code which very often leads to frustrating bugs.
 JITLang on the other hand makes semicolons completely optional, meaning they are only for asthetics.
 However unlike JS, the usage or lack of semicolons make no change to the meaning of the code.

 ## Special Words
 ### Keywords
-let, const, if, else, do, while, for, struct, class, private, static, super, extends, inherit, enum, try, catch, throw, return, switch, case, default, break, continue, func, new, this, true, false, Infinity, import, export, from, as, async, await
+let, const, if, else, do, while, for, struct, class, private, static, super, extends, inherit, enum, try, catch, throw, return, switch, case, default, break, continue, new, this, true, false, Infinity, import, export, from, as, async, await, typeof
 ### Built in data types
-bool, byte, short, char, int, uint, long, ulong, float, double, void, null, string, vec, BigInt Object, Array, Function, String
+bool, byte, short, char, int, uint, long, ulong, float, double, void, null, string, BigInt
+Object, Array, Function, Struct, Class, String

 ## Primitive Data Types
 Primitive data types are passed by value rather than by reference.